Enquire

 • Daily breakfast, lunch and dinner plus house local spirits and wine

 • 3 nights staying in a tented camp.
 Your tipi-like tent has ample space to stand inside and move around.
-It comes with 2 single beds or one double bed, fully lined - small table with chairs and a cozy stove - and each tent has its own private eco toilet and hot shower.
+It comes with 2 single beds or one double bed, fully lined - small table with chairs and a electric heater - and each tent has its own private eco toilet and hot shower.

-• Open rib boat trip Nuuk to tented camp (100 km each way through the Nuuk fjord) return
+• Covered, heated boat trip Nuuk to camp (100 km each way through the Nuuk fjord) return (Included for departures on Saturday and return on Tuesdays)

 • Use of outdoor hot tub and sauna